How the Swedish Migration Agency works with the revocation of residence permits

-Your residence permit can be revoked for several different reasons, this is determined in the Swedish Aliens Act.
+Your residence permit can be revoked for several different reasons, determined in the Swedish Aliens Act.
 Your permit can generally be revoked if you provided incorrect information in your application or failed to mention something that was significant for your residence permit.
 The permit can also be revoked if the requirements for the permit are no longer met – for example, if you have a residence permit for studies but you are no longer studying.
 Other examples for when a permit can be revoked are because of special grounds or because you have moved away from Sweden.
 Below we describe some of the examples in a little more detail.

 Revocation due to incorrect information

 The Swedish Migration Agency may revoke your residence permit if you have deliberately lied or withheld something that was important for your residence permit.
 It may be, for example, that you have provided incorrect information about your identity or your relationships to close relatives and family members.

 In some cases, the Swedish Migration Agency may revoke your residence permit on special grounds.
 This may only happen if you have not yet entered Sweden.
 It may be that the conditions for your residence permit are no longer met, for example that the connection to the person you are moving to live with in Sweden has ceased, or that you have lost the educational place that formed the basis of your being granted a residence permit.

 Revocation because you have moved away from Sweden

 If you have a permanent residence permit in Sweden but are no longer resident here, or have been abroad for a long time for some other reason, the Swedish Migration Agency will revoke your permit.
 As a rule, it is required that you have been abroad for more than a year or have settled in another country, for a residence permit to be revoked.